-On 14 March 2013, pursuant to the Approval, the previous controlling entity of Guangzhou Railway Group, MOR, had been dismantled.
+On March 14, 2013, pursuant to the Approval, the previous controlling entity of Guangzhou Railway Group, MOR, had been dismantled.
 The administrative function of MOR were transferred to the Ministry of Transport and the newly established National Railway Bureau, and its business functions were transferred to the CSRG.
 Accordingly, the equity interests of Guangzhou Railway Group which was wholly controlled by MOR previously were transferred to the CSRG ("Reform").
-The Reform was completed since January 1, 2017 and the Company disclosed details of transactions undertaken with CSRG Group for both years of 2020 and 2019 for reference.
+The Reform was completed since January 1, 2017 and the Company disclosed details of transactions undertaken with CSRG Group for the years of 2019, 2020 and 2021 for reference.
 Unless otherwise specified, the transactions with CSRG Group disclosed below have excluded transactions undertaken with Guangzhou Railway Group and its subsidiaries.